microsoft/data-formulator/README.md

 ## News 🔥

-- [??-2024] Data Formulator python package released!
+- [10-09-2024] Data Formulator python package released!
-  - You can now install Data Formulator using Python PIP and run it locally, easily. [link]()
+  - You can now install Data Formulator using Python and run it locally, easily.
-  - Our Codespace configuration is also updated for fast start up ⚡️ (5 minutes → 10 seconds), [try it now!](https://codespaces.new/microsoft/data-formulator?quickstart=1)
+  - Our Codespace configuration is also updated for fast start up ⚡️. [try it now!](https://codespaces.new/microsoft/data-formulator?quickstart=1)

-- [??-2024] Data Formulator v1.0.1, with new experimental feature:
+- [10-09-2024] New experimental feature:
-  - Loading image / messy data into Data Formulator, with AI to clean / parse data for you.
+  - Loading an image or a messy data snippet into Data Formulator, with AI parsing and cleaning it for you(!).

 - [10-01-2024] Initial release of Data Formulator, check out our [blog](https://www.microsoft.com/en-us/research/blog/data-formulator-exploring-how-ai-can-help-analysts-create-rich-data-visualizations/) and [video](https://youtu.be/3ndlwt0Wi3c)!